Becca Kufrin

-Rebecca Jill Kufrin (born April 3, 1990) is an American television personality, best known for her role as the winner on the 22nd season of ABC's The Bachelor and the lead of the 14th season of The Bachelorette.
+Rebecca Jill Kufrin-Jacobs (born April 3, 1990) is an American television personality, best known for her role as the winner on the 22nd season of ABC's The Bachelor and the lead of the 14th season of The Bachelorette.

 Early life and education

 Kufrin was born in Benson, Minnesota, and raised in Prior Lake, Minnesota, the daughter of Jill and Steve Kufrin.
 She has an older sister named Emily.
 Kufrin graduated from Prior Lake High School in 2008, and obtained her Bachelor of Science degree in Mass Communications from Minnesota State University, Mankato in 2012.
 Her father died of brain cancer when Kufrin was 19 years old and her mother is a breast cancer survivor.

 Career

 Before appearing on The Bachelor, she was working at Skyya Communications, a technology public relations agency based in Minneapolis, Minnesota.

 Television shows

 The Bachelor

 Kufrin was a contestant on Arie Luyendyk Jr.'s season of The Bachelor.
 After making it to the final 3, her ex-boyfriend Ross Jirgl showed up in Peru and proposed; Kufrin declined.
 She was initially chosen by Luyendyk as the winner and accepted his proposal at the end of the season.
 However, Luyendyk dumped Kufrin for the runner-up Lauren Burnham before the season finished airing.
 The break-up was filmed and the raw, unedited footage was shown on the first night of the two-night finale, a first for The Bachelor.